plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 A page may contain more than one `ValueHostsManager`, each responsible for a different form or region of the DOM.
 Field identifiers, presentation roles, and other selector characteristics may be repeated between those regions.

-Dispatchers rediscover consumer elements whenever a callback occurs.
+Dispatchers rediscover elements whenever a callback occurs.
 If discovery always begins at the document level, a dispatcher may find and update elements belonging to another `ValueHostsManager`.

 The manager therefore needs an optional identifier for its containing DOM region.
-A dispatcher can resolve that container first and restrict all consumer discovery to the resulting subtree.
+A dispatcher can resolve that container first and restrict all element discovery to the resulting subtree.

 `ValueHostsManagerConfig` adds: